agbozo1/BigDataLessons2022/README.md

-# BigDataLessons2022
+# Big DataLessons 2022
-for IT Innovations Students
+For IT Innovations Students (UrFU)